JetBrains/kotlin-web-site/docs/topics/jvm/jvm-records.md

 * The class cannot declare any mutable properties with backing fields.
 * The class cannot be local.
 * The primary constructor of the class must be as visible as the class itself.

-## Further discussion

-See this [language proposal for JVM records](https://github.com/Kotlin/KEEP/blob/master/proposals/jvm-records.md) for further technical details and discussion.